Comparative Testing of Subgrid Models for Fast Neutrino Flavor Conversions in Core-collapse Supernova Simulations: Appearance of Instability and the Early-Time Flavor Evolution

 Let us now focus on the phase at $t\gtrsim10^{-5}\,\mathrm{s}$, where the growth rates are converged for all mixing models.
 As can be seen in the middle panel, ELNs for \texttt{3sp$\rho$11} and \texttt{3spBGK} are converged as well as the growth rates.
-On the other hand, the converged value for \texttt{4spBGK} is ELN-XLN, and ELN and XLN both evolve in time.
+On the other hand, the converged value for \texttt{4spBGK} is ELN-XLN {(red line)}, and ELN {(magenta line)} and XLN {(black line)} both evolve in time.
 This clearly suggests that 3-species assumption results in qualitatively different flavor evolution compared to 4-species case.

-In Fig. \ref{fig:enespec_short}, we plot the difference of the energy spectrum with respect to the no-oscillation model.
+In Fig. \ref{fig:enespec_short}, we plot the difference of the energy spectrum {(total neutrino energy per energy bin)} with respect to the no-oscillation model. {For reference, we also show the energy spectra for the no-oscillation model in Fig. \ref{fig:enespec_orig}.
+It is clear that $\nu_x$ has harder energy spectrum compared to $\nu_e$ and $\bar\nu_e$.}

 All mixing models show the same trend; $\nu_e$ and $\bar\nu_e$ with energy $\epsilon\sim10\,\mathrm{MeV}$ is reduced and those with energy $\epsilon\gtrsim30\,\mathrm{MeV}$ is enhanced.
 The enhancement/reduction trend is opposite for $\nu_x$ ($\bar\nu_x$) because the spectrum change is caused by the mixing between $\nu_e$ ($\bar\nu_e$) and $\nu_x$ ($\bar\nu_x$).
 Different subgrid models show quantitative differences.
 Although the differences between \texttt{3sp$\rho$11} and \texttt{3spBGK} is minor, they show clear deviation from \texttt{4spBGK}.
 This is because, the 3-species assumption causes over-conversion because the growth rate is overestimated, as we discussed previously.